Otis "Big Smokey" Smothers: Career

+Personal life and legacy

 Later in his life, Smothers suffered from heart disease.
 He died in Chicago at the age of 64, in July 1993.
 He was survived by his wife, Earline Smothers, and by their sons and daughters, his five brothers and sisters, and his extended family.

-His daughter Crystal Q'Nef Smothers produced a Blues Tribute on the Smothers brothers in 2016, held in Chicago.
-A documentary was produced by Ms. Smothers in 2019 based on the life stories of Smothers and his younger brother Abe (Little Smokey Smothers) which can be seen on Ari'ze Women Network on Youtube.com.
+His daughter, Crystal Q'Nef Smothers, produced a Blues Tribute on the Smothers brothers in 2016, which was held in Chicago.
+A documentary was produced by Ms. Smothers in 2019, based on the life stories of both Smothers brothers.

+His rapper granddaughter took on the stage name Smokey Smothers.